ayumu-tanaka/Japanese_Economy/README.md

 ## Rainy day’s plan

 - Let’s meet at 10 am at the main gate of AGU if it’s rainy.
 [Google Map](https://maps.app.goo.gl/FxCfnvQBFHNrZRFe9).
+  - It is possible to come to Room 215 by yourself.
+Open for 9:00–12:30.

 - Program
   - 10:20–10:50